 YOUNGER COMPARATIVISTS COMMITTEE

-The Younger Comparativists Committee of the American Society of Comparative Law is pleased to invite submissions for its third annual conference, to be held on April 4-5, 2014, at Lewis & Clark Law School in Portland, Oregon.
+The Younger Comparativists Committee of the American Society of Comparative Law is pleased to invite submissions for its fourth annual conference, to be held on April 16-17, 2015, at Florida State University College of Law in Tallahassee, Florida.
 The purpose of the conference is to highlight, develop, and promote the scholarship of new and younger comparativists.

 Conference Subject-Matter and Eligibility

-Submissions will be accepted on any subject in public or private comparative law from scholars who have been engaged as law teachers, lecturers, fellows, or in another academic capacity for no more than ten years as of June 30, 2014.
-We will also accept submissions from graduate students enrolled in master’s or doctoral programs.
+Submissions will be accepted on any subject in public or private comparative law from scholars who have been engaged as law teachers, lecturers, fellows, or in another academic capacity for no more than ten years as of June 30, 2015.
+We will also accept submissions from graduate students enrolled in masters or doctoral programs.